robbernabe/mac-plist-tweaks/README.md

 mac-plist-tweaks
 ================

-Mac tweaks via plist files
+Mac tweaks via plist files and other Terminal commands.